 - Fifth priority must be given to any applicant who is a child of an employee of the Board of the school or a child of a member of the Staff of the school.

 - Sixth priority must be given to all other applicants by way of ballot.

 As part of the enrolment process, parents need to bring the following: children's birth certificate or passport, immunisation certificate, and proof of residence in zone eg power/telephone account, rental agreement.

 Enrolment packs are available at the school office.

 New Entrants usually have two orientation visits prior to their start.
-These are held on Thursdays.
-The aim of the Orientation visit is to familiarise your child with their classroom, teacher, fellow students, the toilets, lunch eating areas and routines carried out in the class.
+The aim of the Orientation visit is to familiarise your child with their classroom, teacher, fellow students, the toilets, lunch eating areas, and routines carried out in the class.
 It is an opportunity for our new pupils to meet their first teacher and new classmates.
-School visits are all about creating a familiarity for the child and an understanding of what happens in the classroom for the parents.
-Visit One is from 8.40am – 9.30am and involves both the parent and child.
-Visit Two is from 9am – 10.30am and is just for the child.
+School visits are all about creating familiarity for the child and an understanding of what happens in the classroom for the parents.
+Visit One is from 9am - 10am and involves both the parent and child.
+Visit Two is from 8.55am - 10.30am and is just for the child.
 (Children who turn five over the Christmas/summer holiday period and are due to start at the commencement of Term 1, take part in a group "Orientation Day" prior to the end of the year.)
 See our "Welcome To Drury School" booklet below.